 Being a health care practitioner sets us apart from so many other industries based on the word care in the title.
 Us caring types want to make a difference in the lives of the people we work with.

-We are so committed to this end that we spend countless hours training and learning our modality but we spend little time on understanding or training ourselves in customer service.
+We are so committed to this end that we spend countless hours training and learning our modality but we spend little time on understanding or training ourselves in customer service skills.
 For my mind customer service is queen.
 You can be the best practitioner in the world and provide the most amazing results but if your care begins and ends at the treatment then I guarantee you will fail.

 By providing quality customer service we build a greater rapport and trust with our clients.
 As they are putting hard earned money on the table the expectation becomes one of a complete service that hopefully exceeds their expectations.